Severson-Group/AMDS/VoltageCard/docs/README.md

 **Note:** The cutoff frequency can easily be changed by swapping out `R3`.

 ### Analog to Digital Converter
-To increase noise immunity, the card has an inbuilt Analog to Digital Conversion (ADC) IC.The ADC used is the Texas Instruments ADS8860.
+To increase noise immunity, the card has an inbuilt Analog to Digital Conversion (ADC) IC.
+The ADC used is the Texas Instruments ADS8860.
 It is pseudo-differential input, SPI output, SAR ADC.
 The maximum data throughput for a single chip is 1 MSPS but decreases by a factor of N for N devices in the daisy-chain.

 **Note:** The different stages of the voltage sensor card described above convert the input voltage, to a voltage in the range of 0.2V - 4.5V.
 Therefore, 0V input voltage corresponds to 2.35V at the ADC input.
 The positive peak corresponds to 4.5V and the negative peak corresponds to 0.2V.